RafalRymek/bootcamp_3_api_tests/README.md

 # Bootcamp API automated tests

-Automated API tests to cover endpoints from https://reqres.in/ resource
+Automated API tests to cover endpoints from https://reqres.in/{resource}

 ### Following tech stack is using: